-We kindly ask you to submit your registration request before March 3rd, 2019.
+The deadline was March 10th, 2019.
 Info on methods and deadlines for payments as well as available accommodation will be communicated with the acceptance letter in due time.

 Due to the limited capacity, we will favour attendees that would benefit the most from this workshop and could give back to the scientific community.
 We advise you to please pay special attention to the questions regarding the impact/benefit of you attending the workshop – these will be the ones used to select participants!